rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ---

+### Security and Encryption

+#### Encryption at Rest in GCP
+All secrets in **Google Cloud Secret Manager** (GCPSM) are encrypted by default using Google-managed encryption keys.
+Optionally, you can use customer-managed encryption keys (CMEK) to control the encryption of your secrets.

+#### Encryption in Transit
+When ESO fetches the secrets from GCPSM, they are transmitted securely using **TLS encryption** to ensure that secrets are safe during transit.

+#### In Kubernetes
+Once ESO retrieves the secret from GCPSM, it is stored in Kubernetes as a **Kubernetes Secret**.
+Kubernetes secrets are base64-encoded by default but not encrypted.
+However, you can configure Kubernetes to encrypt secrets at rest using Kubernetes' native encryption mechanisms.

+---

 ### Conclusion

 This tutorial has provided a complete walkthrough for setting up External Secret Operator (ESO) with **GCP Secret Manager**.
 The process includes creating service accounts, storing credentials as Kubernetes secrets, configuring ESO, and syncing secrets from GCP into Kubernetes clusters.

----

-This version now reflects your project name `external-secrets-operator` at all necessary steps.
-Let me know if any further adjustments are needed!